Max Auschnitt: Marginalization

+Arrest

 Only days after, Carol II staged a self-coup, outlawing all political parties and replacing them with the National Renaissance Front; the antisemitic legislation, passed in 1937, was tightened and extended.
-This regime also formalized Carol's growing disdain for Auschnitt, which reportedly began when Livia refused Carol's sexual advances, or when Lupescu grew jealous that she would not.
+This regime also formalized Carol's growing disdain for Auschnitt.
+The latter was still invited to join Carol on a 1938 cruise aboard the royal yacht, but, as Vidran observes, the relationship soured immediately after.
+Vidran believed that Auschnitt had resisted the king's demand for more control over the industry.
+Other accounts claim that the spat began once Livia refused Carol's sexual advances, or once Lupescu grew jealous that she would not.
 Pandrea alleges that "the Transylvanian tease Pordea" was publicly known as Carol's second mistress, and tolerated as such by Lupescu.
 He believes that the conflict between Malaxa and Auschnitt exploded when Malaxa's young daughter, seduced by Carol, came to usurp Livia's role at the court.
 Auschnitt himself was notoriously unfaithful to his wife, spending his money on sexual escapades in Vienna.

-As reported by Jovan Dučić, in late 1938 Auschnitt and Malaxa were involved in undermining the Polish–Romanian alliance, favoring instead Czechoslovakia and the Little Entente; this was because of Poland's role in the partition of Czechoslovakia, and because of both industrialists being suppliers for Škoda Works.
+As reported by Jovan Dučić, in late 1938 Auschnitt and Malaxa were involved in undermining the Polish–Romanian alliance, favoring instead Czechoslovakia and the Little Entente; this was because of Poland's role in the partition of Czechoslovakia, and because both industrialists were suppliers for Škoda Works.
 Dučić alleges that the two men played a crucial part in preventing Romania from annexing Carpatho-Ukraine, as proposed to Carol by the Polish government.
 From March 1939, Carol directed Romania's political and economic rapprochement with Germany.
 This move alienated Auschnitt, who feared Nazi racial policies.
 His memorandum on the matter reached Carol and Madgearu, but had no success.
 The same month, Romanian diplomat Viorel Tilea, who had once served as Auschnitt's employee, attempted to engineer a government reshuffle and steer Romania back into the anti-German camp.
 Auschnitt was often credited as the mastermind behind Tilea's action, though Tilea himself later revealed that he was urged on by people close to Malaxa.